paid-ai/paid-blocks/README.md

 ### Styling Inheritance

-- **PaidContainer**: Styles applied here automatically inherit to all child components
+- **PaidContainer**: Styles applied here automatically inherit to all child blocks
-- **Individual Components**: Can override inherited styles or define their own when used standalone
+- **Individual Blocks**: Can override inherited styles or define their own when used standalone
-- **Flexible**: Mix and match - style globally via PaidContainer or individually per component
+- **Flexible**: Mix and match - style globally via PaidContainer or individually per block

 ### Example: Dark Theme